TRULY SCRUMPTIOUS NURSERY ENGLISH AS AN ADDITIONAL LANGUAGE POLICY

 - the process of becoming literate in either a first or an additional language has both similarities and differences – knowledge of the particular features of the child’s mother tongue can help.

 Teaching and learning strategies

-§ give newly arrived young children time to absorb English (there is a recognised ‘silent period’ when children understand much more English than they use – this will pass if their self-confidence is maintained);
+- give newly arrived young children time to absorb English (there is a recognized ‘silent period’ when children understand much more English than they use – this will pass if their self-confidence is maintained);

 Children learning EAL need to be assessed in relation to the Early Years Foundation Stage Curriculum standards and expectations as early as possible.